the-full-stack/fsdl-text-recognizer/instructions/lab1.md

 Now go to https://gradescope.com/courses/21098/assignments and click on Lab 1.
 Select the Github submission option, and there select your fork of the `fsdl-text-recognizer-project` repo and the master branch, and click Submit.
 Don't forget to enter a name for the leaderboard :)

+The autograder treats code that is in `lab1/text_recognizer` as your submission, so make sure your code is indeed there.

 The autograder should finish in <1 min, and display the results.
 Your name will show up in the Leaderboard.